replit/kaboom/README.md

 });
 ```

-It's easy to make custom components to compose your game object behaviors:
+Kaboom uses a powerful component system to compose game objects and behaviors.

 ```javascript
 // add a game obj to the scene from a list of component const player = add([